steveJ34/DA3_assignment3/README.md

 ### Data Analysis
 #### Assignment 3
-Predicting volumes of ticket salel for outdoor pools in Albuquerque.
+Predicting volumes of ticket sales for outdoor pools in Albuquerque.